 The best part about this is that you don’t need to have top-tier status in another program to match to Wyndham’s top-tier Diamond status.
 In fact, Wyndham Rewards will match a number of lesser tier hotel statuses to their Diamond status.

 This list includes Hilton Gold, Marriott Gold, and IHG Platinum Elite, to name a few.
 All of these statuses can be earned just for holding certain credit cards.

 See the full list of hotel status that will match to Wyndham Diamond below:

-If you hold the Platinum Card from American Express or the Hilton Honors American Express Ascend Card, you’ll have Hilton Gold status just for holding the card and will be eligible to match to Wyndham Rewards Diamond.
+If you hold the Platinum Card from American Express or the Hilton Honors American Express Surpass Card, you’ll have Hilton Gold status just for holding the card and will be eligible to match to Wyndham Rewards Diamond.
 The Platinum Card from American Express will also give you Marriott Bonvoy Gold Status.

 Additionally, the IHG Rewards Club Premier Credit Card will get you IHG’s Platinum Elite status.
 Any of these will work to match to Wyndham’s Diamond Status.
 Learn more about them below.

 Click Here to learn more about the Platinum Card from American Express